-This document is a Third Stage Air Quality review for Coleraine Borough Council for PM{10} and SO_2 from domestic fuel combustion.
-This chapter, Chapter 1 has summarised the approach to completing the study.
+This document is a Third Stage Air Quality review for Ballymoney Borough Council for $PM{10}$ and $SO_2$ from domestic fuel combustion.
+This chapter, Chapter 1 summarises the approach to completing the study.

 Chapter 2 of the report describes the most recent developments in the UK's Air Quality Strategy (AQS).
 In addition, it discusses when implementation of an AQMA is required.